How do I track my money? (Simple ways to understand what is going on)

 Is the lunchtime sandwich spending an indication of a lack of preparation to make your lunches at home?
 Could you batch cook on the weekend to prepare a week of lunches?
 Set a meal plan to help with ideas for food rather than just going for the easy take out options.

 Are the regular take out coffees an indication of tiredness or the route you take to work?
-If you got better sleep and walked a different way, would that alter your spending patterns?
+If you slept better and walked differently, would that alter your spending patterns?

 Can you cut out / cut off the social media and email alerts form shops?
 The constant prompts to buy things might be one of your significant triggers to spend money.
 If they weren’t there, would you still have the desire to get the items?